Atlantic Dock Company collection

 Processing Information

-This small collection was originally described in 1985 at Long Island Historical Society (now Brooklyn Historical Society).
+This small collection was originally described in 1985.
 The collection was described as records, though it consisted of only six items in a single folder.
-The electronic version of the finding was typed and edited by Dr. Pettit in May 2006.
-Appropriate cross-referencing to related materials at the Brooklyn Historical Society has been added.
+The electronic version of the finding aid was typed and edited by Dr. Marilyn Pettit in May 2006.
+Appropriate cross-referencing to related materials was later added.
 Surveyed by the New York State HDI and cataloged in RLIN, circa 1987.
 Additional content contributed by Emily Reynolds on January 13, 2011.
 Two business ledgers were added to the collection by John Zarrillo in August 2015.
+The collection was rehoused and the finding aid revised by Dee Bowers in 2024.